DanielAdam13/CupheadRecreation/README.md

 <!-- HOW TO PLAY -->
 ## How to play

-Use this space to show useful examples of how a game can be played.
-Additional screenshots and demos work well in this space.
+Goal : Reach the end of the level without dying.
+Optional : Collect the coins and kill enemies.

 ### Controls
-* Arrow keys for movement.
+* ARROW KEYS for movement and aiming
-* Z for jump, SHIFT for dash.
-* X for shooting normal projectiles and V for using the special attack.
+* X for shooting normal projectiles and V for using the special attack
+* Z to jump
+* SHIFT to dash
-* C for locking while shooting.
+* C to lock while shooting

+For UI:
+* ESC to pause / unpause
+* Z to accept

 <p align="right">(<a href="#readme-top">back to top</a>)</p>